determined-ai/determined/docs/release-notes/relabel-allocation-csv.rst

 **Breaking Changes**

--  Tasks: The :ref:`historical usage <historical-cluster-usage-data>` CSV header row for slot-hours is now named ``slot_hours`` as it may also track allocation time for resource pools without GPUs.
-   Also, this CSV now has an additional column providing the ``resource_pool`` for each allocation.
+-  Tasks: The :ref:`historical usage <historical-cluster-usage-data>` CSV file has been updated.
+The header row for slot-hours is now named ``slot_hours`` instead of ``gpu_hours`` to accurately reflect the allocation time for resource pools including those without GPUs.
+In addition, a new column, ``resource_pool``, has been added to provide the resource pool for each allocation.